kyma-project/nats-manager/docs/user/03-10-storage-limits.md

-# NATS Pods in the Unhealty State
+# NATS Pods in the Unhealty State Due to Storage Limits

 ## Symptom